kavita1666/lighthouse-report-generator/README.md

 ## 🛠️ Implementation Details
 ### Backend (Node.js)
-The backend is implemented using Node.js and provides an API endpoint (`POST /generate`) that:
+The backend is implemented using Node.js with express and provides an API endpoint (`POST /generate`) that:
 - Accepts a website URL as input
 - Runs a Lighthouse audit for the given URL
 - Returns a summary of the report (Performance, Accessibility, SEO, Best Practices)
 - Saves the full report as JSON and HTML
-- Stores reports in MongoDB
+- Stores reports in /reports folder
 - Handles error cases such as invalid URLs and server failures

 ### Frontend (React.js)